jaafersheriff/CPU-Ray-Tracer/README.md

 * Bilinear Interpolation

 ### Final Project
 For my final project I chose to do texture mapping.
-Texture mapping is a low-cost, high-reward feature in graphics that is conceptually straightforward, relatively simple to implement, and makes our project look much more realistic.
+Texture mapping is a low-cost, high-reward feature in computer graphics that is conceptually straightforward, relatively simple to implement, and makes our project much more realistic.

-### Software Design Improvement
+### Software Design
-Adding textures to this project was easy enough, but doing it properly from a software design standpoint added some extra modifications.
+Adding textures to a ray tracer isn't terribly difficult, but doing it well from a software design standpoint requires some extra functionality.

 The first thing I did was I implemented what I call a TextureBatch.
-The TextureBatch holds on to all of the different textures that have been loaded thus far.
-When my POV-Ray parser finds a texture, it first checks with the TextureBatch to make sure the texture hasn't already been loaded.
-If the texture already exists, we can reference that texture rather than loading it again.
+The TextureBatch contains a list of all the different textures that have been loaded thus far.
+When my POV-Ray parser finds a texture, it first communicates with the TextureBatch to make sure that texture hasn't already been loaded.
+If the texture already exists, we can reference that texture rather than load it again.

-As of now each texture is individualized only by its file name, but I would like to implement unique ID's per texture for added security and efficiency.
+As of now each texture is individualized by only its file name.
+I would like to implement unique ID's per texture for added security and efficiency.

-The other thing I had to think about was the added functionality of texture *types*.
-In my implementation I include color maps and normal maps.
-Looking ahead, I may add bump maps or specular maps, so I wanted to create a system that would allow objects to contain different texture types.
-To do this, I used enums to denote which type a texture is, and in my GeoObject class I have struct of textures that contains one texture pointer of each type.
-This design allows me to add many different types of textures for future implementations.
+The other thing I had to implement was different texture *types*.
+In my implementation I allow objects to reference both color maps and normal maps.
+Looking ahead I want to add bump maps or specular maps, so I created a system that would allow objects to contain multiple texture types.
+To do this, I used enums to denote a texture's type.
+I also allow objects to reference at most one of each texture type.
+This design allows me to add many different types of textures in the future.

 ### Research
 Realistic Ray Tracing by Peter Shirley and R. Keith Morley